Walt Disney Concert Hall

 The jury then made a unanimous recommendation to the Disney Hall committee that the commission be awarded to Gehry and, while the committee had scheduled a day and a half for its deliberations, it took them less than two hours to vote unanimously to accept the jury’s conclusions.
 “It was a miracle,” Nicholas observed in retrospect.
 “When we began, Gehry, in the view of a majority of the committee, was at the bottom of the list.”
 Even after the announcement of his place on the short list, Ron Gother, Mrs. Disney’s attorney, had told Gehry politely but candidly that he had visited his major works—the Loyola Law School, the Aerospace Museum—and that he could not conceive of putting Walt Disney’s name on such buildings.
 Gehry explained stoically that the forms and materials in those buildings had been a response to particular conditions and to very low budgets.
 “I had a reputation that didn’t fit the profile of somebody that should do a concert hall,” he later admitted to critic Barbara Isenberg.
 “I think that was a reasonable anxiety.
 I understood where they were coming from…you always have to work against your past.
 It’s as though people expect you to blow one note all the time, and I guess a lot of people can only blow one note.
 But there are people who can blow two or three notes, and I guess I’m one of them.”

 Indeed, despite the early doubts, the unanimous decision of the jury and the committee somehow seemed inevitable.
 Part of this could be traced to Nicholas’s and Koshalek’s inclusive handling of the jury’s deliberations.
 All along, the committee members were a part of the process.
 They had heard the jury’s questions and musings and at the end were not surprised by its recommendation of Gehry.
 “Frank won this competition,” Weinstein reflected, “by virtue of his passion and talent and personal demeanor.
 He was down-to-earth.
 He communicated in words that everyone could understand.
 None felt intimidated by the grandiosity of the vision or the belligerence of the personality or the unfamiliar charm of the Viennese accent.”
-Jury chair Koshalek echoed this sentiment: “He is at a period in his career in which he has the potential to design one of the great buildings of the 20th century.
+Jury chair Koshalek echoed this sentiment: “He is at a period in his career in which he has the potential to design one of the great buildings of the twentieth century.
 He is an architect of the highest creative ability who understands the city of Los Angeles.”(4)

 Following the euphoria of winning the commission, Gehry, with his clients, began the slow, awesome task of revising and honing the design to fit the changing technical, political, and economic realities.
 In an early version of the scheme, for example, four huge structural columns near the corners of the hall had helped to shape and define the space.
 When the engineers decreed that these were no longer structurally essential, Gehry retained them as vestigial markers using them as props for lighting and as staging area for off-platform performances and equipment.
 Later they were eliminated altogether.
 Less easy to resolve was the Sargasso Sea of acoustical opinions and the choice of the halls to be studied and emulated.
 The latter occasioned several richly rewarding research trips by Gehry and Ernest Fleischmann to the world’s famous concert halls.
 By consensus, the best of these were such older halls as the Boston Symphony, the Amsterdam Concertgebouw, and the Vienna Musikvereln.
 Newer buildings deemed worthy of study included the Leipzig Gewandhaus, the Berlin Philharmonic, and Tokyo’s Suntory Hall.